Burke's gym bag contained sex toys, condoms and union cards, detective testifies

 Another man in the house, Gabriel Miguelas, told police he and Loeb had burglarized vehicles the night before and used heroin, Draiss said.

-The witness said he was loading contraband into a police car when a detective from the criminal intelligence unit arrived and asked if any police-related items were found.
+The detective said he was loading contraband into a police car when a detective from the criminal intelligence unit arrived and asked if any police-related items were found.

 Draiss said he told the detective, whose name he didn't know, about the PAL bag and union cards, not learning until later that the duffel belonged to Burke.